 It is also no good to say that what makes Bayesian updating inductive is its conformity to some axiomatization of rationality.
-If one accepts the Kolmogorov axioms for probability, and the Savage axioms (or something like them) for decision-making, then updating by conditioning follows, and a prior belief state $p(\theta)$ plus data y deductively entail that the new belief state is $p(\theta|y)$ .
-In any case, lots of learning procedures can be axiomatized (all those which can be implemented algorithmically, to start with).
-To pick this system, we would need to know that it produces good results (cf. Manski, 2011), and this returns us to previous problems.
-To know that this axiom system leads us to approach the truth rather than become convinced of falsehoods, for instance, is just the question of consistency again.
+If one accepts the Kolmogorov axioms for probability, and the Savage axioms (or something like them) for decision-making,23 then updating by conditioning follows, and a prior belief state $p(\theta)$ plus data y deductively entail that the new belief state is $p(\theta|y)$.
+In any case, lots of learning procedures can be axiomatized (all of them which can be implemented algorithmically, to start with).
+To pick this system, we would need to know that it produces good results (cf. Manski 2010), and this returns us to previous problems.
+To know that this axioms systems leads us to approach the truth rather than become convinced of falsehoods, for instance, is just the question of consistency again.

-Karl Popper, the leading advocate of hypothetico-deductivism in the last century, denied that induction was even possible; his attitude is well paraphrased by Greenland (1998) as: 'we never use any argument based on observed repetition of instances that does not also involve a hypothesis that predicts both those repetitions and the unobserved instances of interest'.
-This is a recent instantiation of a tradition of anti-inductive arguments that goes back to Hume, but also beyond him to al Ghazali (1100/1997) in the Middle Ages, and indeed to the ancient Sceptics (Kolakowski, 1968).
-As forcefully put by Stove (1982, 1986), many apparent arguments against this view of induction can be viewed as statements of abstract premises linking both the observed data and unobserved instances - various versions of the 'uniformity of nature' thesis have been popular, sometimes resolved into a set of more detailed postulates, as in
+Karl Popper, the leading advocate of hypothetico-deductivism in the last century, denied that induction was even possible; his attitude is well-paraphrased by Greenland (1998) as: "we never use any argument based on observed repetition of instances that does not also involve a hypothesis that predicts both those repetitions and the unobserved instances of interest."
+This is a recent instantiation of a tradition of anti-inductive arguments that goes back to Hume, but also beyond him to al Ghazali (1100/1997) in the middle ages, and indeed to the ancient Skeptics (Kolakowski, 1968).
+As forcefully put by Stove (1982, 1986), many apparent arguments against this view of induction can be viewed as statements of abstract premises linking both the observed data and unobserved instances-various versions of the "uniformity of nature" thesis have been popular, sometimes resolved into a set of more detailed postulates, as in Russell (1948, part VI, ch.
+9), though Stove rather maliciously crafted a parallel argument for the existence of "angels, or something very much like them."24 As Norton (2003) argues, these highly abstract premises are both dubious and often superfluous for supporting the sort of actual inferences scientists make - "inductions" are supported not by their matching certain formal criteria (as deductions are), but rather by material facts.
+To generalize about the melting point of bismuth (to use one of Norton's examples) requires very few samples, provided we accept certain facts about the homogeneity of the physical properties of elemental substances; whether nature in general is uniform is not really at issue25.

-&lt;sup>23 We owe this suggestion to conversation with Kevin Kelly; cf. Kelly (1996, especially Chapter 13).
+$^{^{22}}$ We owe this suggestion to conversation with Kevin Kelly; cf. Kelly (1996, esp. ch.
+13).

-&lt;sup>24 Despite his ideas on testing, Jaynes (2003) was a prominent and emphatic advocate of the claim that Bayesian inference is the logic of inductive inference as such, but preferred to follow Cox (1946, 1961) rather than Savage.
+$^{^{23}}$ Despite his ideas on testing, Jaynes (2003) was a prominent and emphatic advocate of the claim that Bayesian inference is the logic of inductive inference as such, but preferred to follow Cox (1946, 1961) rather than Savage.
 See Halpern (1999) on the formal invalidity of Cox's proofs.